Health and Travel Alerts Learn More Left arrow

 Brandenburg Gate, Berlin

-Near the landmark Brandenburg Gate is the Memorial to the Murdered Jews of Europe.
+Near the Berlin landmark Brandenburg Gate is the Memorial to the Murdered Jews of Europe.
 Better known as the Holocaust Memorial, this collection of gray, concrete blocks is an evocative sight.

 Pretty square of Gendarmenmarkt Plaza, Berlin